- Dive the world-famous Rainbow Warrior and HMNZS Canterbury wrecks

 One of the Bay of Islands’ main attractions is the world-famous shipwreck of the HMNZS Canterbury.
-Located in Deep Water Cove off the Cape Brett Peninsula, the HMNZS Canterbury - a Royal New Zealand Navy frigate - was sunk as an artificial reef in 2007.
-She is the only wreck off Northland’s coast that sank intact and upright.
-The encrusted wreck now lies on the ocean floor at around 36 metres, with the top of her structure starting at 12 metres, and is home to an impressive ecosystem of schools of juvenile snapper, bait fish, bigeye, kingfish and many more species.
+Located in Deep Water Cove just off the Cape Brett Peninsula, the HMNZS Canterbury - a Royal New Zealand Navy frigate - was sunk as an artificial reef in 2007.
+It is the only wreck located off Northland’s coast that sank intact and upright.
+The encrusted wreck now lies on the ocean floor at around 36-metres, with the top of its structure starting at 12-metres, and is home to an impressive ecosystem of schools of juvenile snapper, bait fish, bigeye, kingfish and many more species.

 Diving the Rainbow Warrior

 The infamous Rainbow Warrior suffered a more dramatic demise than the Canterbury.
 Divers can get their history fix while exploring the wreck of this former Greenpeace ship - blown up by French secret service agents in 1985 in retaliation to the group’s anti-nuclear protests.
-She sank in Auckland Harbour, but was then scuttled in Matauri Bay.
-The critter-covered wreck lies at 26 metres in the Cavalli Islands, and is now a refuge for the marine life she was sunk trying to protect.
+The vessel sank in Auckland Harbour, but was then scuttled in Matauri Bay.
+The critter-covered wreck lies at 26-metres in the Cavalli Islands, and is now a refuge for the marine life that it used to protect.
 Plenty of snapper, big eyes crustaceans and more all call this piece of sunken history home.

 Reefs and wrecks